AnthonyPAlicea/anthonyalicea/sloptris/SPEC.md

 - `seed mode` : `random` / `daily` / `fixed` (radio).
 Switching modes takes effect on the next run, not mid-run.
 - `seed` : the current run's seed, read-only in random and daily mode, editable in fixed mode.
 A `copy` button copies `?seed=<n>` as a full URL.
-- `mutation table` : the five streak percentages, editable.
+- `mutation table` : the five per-sprint percentages, editable.
 - `refactor chance` : editable.
 - `review threshold` and `review gravity (ms)` : editable.
 - `deadlines` : the five sprint values in seconds, editable.